nevrome/bleiglas/README.md

 </table>

-I learned that Voronoi tessellation can be calculated not just for 2D surfaces, but also for higher dimensions.
-The [voro++](http://math.lbl.gov/voro++/) software library does exactly this for 3D space.
+It turns out that Voronoi tessellation can be calculated not just for 2D surfaces, but also for higher dimensions.
+The [voro++](http://math.lbl.gov/voro++/) software library does exactly this for 3 dimensions, such as for spatio-temporal applications.

 `bleiglas::tessellate()` is a minimal wrapper function that calls the voro++ command line interface (therefore you have to install voro++ to